Pebaz/dock/README.md

 > Ironically, Dock purposely *does not have hosted docs*.
 Everything you need to know is in this README.

+### @dock Decorator

+There are several built-in documentation sections that can be used:
+* returns: Explaination of return value.
+* raises: Explaination of return value.
+* short: One liner briefly describing what the callable does.

+All other keyword arguments are handled differently depending on the type of the callable (function/method or class):
+* Function: kwargs matching annotated arguments describe those arguments.
+Leftover kwargs are added to output as entirely new sections.
+* Class: Only kwargs are used and are used to desribe class fields.

 ### Command Line Interface

 > NOTE: It is important that you change directory to the root of a given project